 - Conair provides a Limited One-Year Warranty period for these rollers for better customer service

 Also, you need to understand the length of your hair to choose the sizes accordingly.
-However, hot rollers are styling tools and not problem-solving machines.
+However, hair setters are styling tools and not problem-solving machines.
 To ensure proper fine hair-care you need to nurture your hair by eating healthy and keeping it clean and conditioned.